URiem/worldtravellog/TESTING.md

 **HTML results:**

-The following pages where tested and no errors were detected on any of the pages.
+The following pages were tested and no errors were detected on any of the pages.

 <details>
 <summary>Home page</summary>